thingsdb/ThingsDocs/v1/content/collection-api/new.md

     hobbies: '[str]'
 });

-// Create an instance of type `Person` new('Person', {
+// Create a typed thing of type `Person` new('Person', {
     name: 'John',
     age: 34,